LuxuryRangeRover/RoAnalytics/overpay-calculations.md

     - [ ] *(Planned) The item’s best price*
     - [ ] *(Planned) The item’s daily sales - demand*

   - The general trading rule assumes an average overpay of 10% of the item’s RAP.
-For example, a 4,000 R$ RAP item typically receives around 400 R$ in overpay.
-  - That 10% rule is then split into two separate default overpay types:
+It is then split into two separate default overpay ranges:
     - Overpay to Give:
-      - The range is between 0% - 2% of the item’s RAP
+      - The range is between 0% - 3% of the item’s RAP
     - Overpay to Recieve:
       - This range is slightly higher, at 5% - 10% of the item’s RAP